Printing Labels

 1"x2 5/8"

-To send the generated labels to the printer, use the print icon at the top right corner of the PDF window for all label reports.
+To send the generated labels to the printer, use the print icon in the top-right corner of the PDF window for all label reports.

 PDF Print Icon